biotorrents/gazelle/README.md

 to generate tl;dr summaries and tags from torrent descriptions.
 Just paste your abstract into the torrent group description and get a succinct natural language summary with torrent and SEO tags.
+It's possible to disable AI content display in the user settings, btw.

 ## Good typography